matomo-org/developer-documentation/docs/how-piwik-works.md

     `DataTable` objects stored in database are named *records* to differentiate them from `DataTable` objects manipulated and returned by Piwik's API that we name *reports*.

 Every numeric metric or table record is processed and stored at each aggregation level: day, week and month.
-For example, that means that the "Entry pages" report is processed and stored for every day of the month as well as for every week, and every month.
+For example, that means that the "Entry pages" report is processed and stored for every day of the month as well as for every week, month, year and segment (custom date range).
 Such data is redundant, but that is essential to guarantee fast performances.

 Because Archive data must be fast to query, it is splitted in separate tables per month.
 We will then have: